 Human Papillomavirus (HPV) is a group of related viruses, comprising more than 150 strains.

 HPV is one of the most common STIs.
 According to the CDC, HPV mainly affects

 Most men who contract HPV never develop symptoms, but some may notice symptoms several

 HPV is unusual among STIs as there is a vaccine that can prevent it.

 In fact, there are two FDA-approved HPV vaccines, which are called Gardasil and Cervarix.
 These vaccines are effective against HPV types 16 and 18, which are high-risk strains because they are responsible for causing certain types of cancer.

-The CDC also recommends that older boys and men up to the age of 45 years get the HPV vaccine if they did not receive a vaccination when they were younger.
+The CDC also recommends that older boys and men up to the

 At present, no routine screening is available to check men for HPV, and there are no reliable HPV tests.
 However, a healthcare provider may be able to make a diagnosis based on any genital warts that are present.